amirsalmanii/Today_Price/README.md

 # todays-price-gold-and-etc
-this app show you today s prices of gold , dollor , bitcoin ,euro and .. for iranian
+this app show you today s prices of gold , dollar , bitcoin ,euro and .. for iranian

 for use this script